TomerWeiser/Strategoal-Game/README.md

 ## Installation and Setup
 1. Clone the repository from GitHub
+2. If a "Graphics" folder exists, extract ALL its contents to the main project folder
-2. Ensure you have Python 2 installed
+3. Ensure you have Python 2 installed
-3. Install required libraries:
+4. Install required libraries:
    ```sh
    pip install pygame sqlite3
    ```
-4. Run the server:
+5. Run the server:
    ```sh
    python Server.py
    ```
-5. Run the client:
+6. Run the client:
    ```sh
    python Client.py
    ```
-6. Ensure `Constants.py` is included in the repository before running the game

 ## How to Play
 * Start the server and wait for a player to connect